Blow-ups of three-dimensional toric singularities: Preliminary results and facts

 \section{\bf Preliminary results and facts}

 All varieties are algebraic and are assumed to be defined over $\CC$, the complex number field.
-The main definitions, notations and notions used in the paper are given in \cite{Koetal}, \cite{KMM}, \cite{PrLect}, \cite{Fujino} (on MMP for non-$\QQ$-factorial varieties).
-By $(X\ni P)$ denote the germ of the variety $X$ at the point $P$.
+The main definitions, notations and notions used in the paper are given in \cite{Koetal}, \cite{KMM}, \cite{PrLect}.
+See \cite[Section 3.10]{BCHM} on minimal model program with scaling.
+The definition of $\Diff$ and its main properties are given in the papers \cite[\S 3]{Sh1}, \cite[Chapter 16]{Koetal}.
+By $(X\ni P)$ denote the algebraic germ of the variety $X$ at the point $P$.

-By our definition a smooth point is a special case of {\it singularity}.
+A smooth point is a special case of {\it singularity} by our definition.
 For example, Du Val singularity of type $\AAA_0$ is a smooth point.